lzj1769/dotfiles/README.md

     stow -t ~/ git

-For applications that use dconf, settings can be selectively loaded.
+For applications that use dconf, settings can be loaded directly from the relevant file.

     dconf load / < gnome-terminal.dconf